 Famous guests: Tom Cruise, Akon, Hillary Clinton, Vladimir Putin, King Juan Carlos I of Spain

-Inspired by the Lutyen’s architecture and decorated by Mrs. Madhu Nair, the Presidential Suite of Leela Palace, New Delhi – considered to be one of the best luxury hotels in Delhi – spanning over 4,420 square feet comes with gold-leaf ceilings, intricate wood work, and handpicked pure-silver objet d’art.
-The suite feature 8 bays, intricately carved brocades and state of the art amenities.
+Inspired by the Lutyen’s architecture and decorated by Mrs. Madhu Nair, the Presidential Suite of Leela Palace, New Delhi – considered to be one of the best luxury hotels in Delhi – spanning over 4,420 square feet comes with gold-leaf ceilings, intricate woodwork, and handpicked pure-silver objet d’art.
+The suite feature 8 bays, intricately carved brocades, and state-of-the-art amenities.

-24-hour butler service, Rolls Royce Phantom transfers from airport, private study, dining room and gymnasium, walk-in wardrobe, Bvlgari toiletries, private spa and Jacuzzi and above all the concern for security – Presidential Suite is equipped with Bullet Proof Glass and private Elevator – makes Leela Palace in New Delhi the preferred abode of the visiting state dignitaries and royal families from around the world.
+24-hour butler service, Rolls Royce Phantom transfers from the airport, private study, dining room and gymnasium, walk-in wardrobe, Bvlgari toiletries, private spa and Jacuzzi, and above all the concern for security – Presidential Suite is equipped with Bullet Proof Glass and private Elevator – makes Leela Palace in New Delhi the preferred abode of the visiting state dignitaries and royal families from around the world.

 3. Taj Palace Hotel, New Delhi